-The Dallas Wind Symphony is the leading professional civilian wind band in the United States today.
+The Dallas Winds is the leading professional civilian wind band in the United States today.
 Comprised of 50 woodwind, brass and percussion players, the band performs an eclectic blend of musical styles ranging from Bach to Bernstein and Sousa to Strauss.
-They combine the tradition of the British brass band with the musical heritage of the American town band and the pioneering spirit of the 20th century wind ensemble.
+They combine the tradition of the British brass band with the musical heritage of the American town band and the pioneering spirit of the 21st century wind ensemble.

-The DWS makes its home in one of the world’s greatest concert halls, Dallas’ Morton H. Meyerson Concert Center, where it performs an annual concert subscription series.
+The Winds makes its home in one of the world’s greatest concert halls, Dallas’ Morton H. Meyerson Concert Center, where it performs an annual concert subscription series.
 They have twelve highly acclaimed CDs on the Reference Recordings label under conductors Howard Dunn, Frederick Fennell and Jerry Junkin.
-In 1995, recognizing the Dallas Wind Symphony’s importance to the community, the City of Dallas granted the windband use of the historic Fair Park Bandshell, both as a venue for summer outdoor concerts and as an administrative office.
+In 1995, recognizing the Dallas Winds’ importance to the community, the City of Dallas granted the windband use of the historic Fair Park Bandshell, both as a venue for summer outdoor concerts and as an administrative office.

-Since its debut in 1985, the Dallas Wind Symphony has entertained more than a million people both at home, on tour and increasingly, through recordings and streamed media.
-Among those entertained was Her Majesty Queen Elizabeth II, for whom the DWS gave a command performance in March 1991.
+Since its debut in 1985, the Dallas Winds has entertained millions of people both at home, on tour and increasingly, through recordings and streamed media.
+Among those entertained was Her Majesty Queen Elizabeth II, for whom the Winds gave a command performance in March 1991.

 The Dallas Winds Reviews: